“FLOW” as an Operating Principle

 • Individual level — avoiding context switching, focusing on high-value work

-• Team level – limiting WIP, smoothing backlog movement
+• Team level — limiting WIP, smoothing work movement, finishing before starting more

-Flow-informed enterprises shift to metrics like:
+Flow-informed enterprises shift to metrics that expose waiting, rework, and learning latency:

 • Cycle Time — how long does it take to deliver value?